Introduction to Subatomic-Particle Spectrometers

 Charged-coupled devices (CCDs) have also been employed for space-point tracking close to the vertex~\cite{SLDCCD}.
 To achieve adequate signal-to-noise ratio they must be operated with cryogenic cooling.
 CCDs have the virtue of good position resolution ($<10$ $\mu$m rms) in both dimensions, at the expense of long (of order 100 ms) readout time.
 They are thus not well suited to high-rate experiments.

 Other materials have been considered for strip and pixel particle-position measurement.
-At present much development effort is focused on the problem of radiation damage in vertex detectors~\cite{Hall}, since silicon detectors commonly become unusable after a few MRad of irradiation.
-Due to their larger band gaps, materials such as GaAs~\cite {GaAs} or diamond~\cite{diamond} should be substantially more radiation-hard than silicon, however they feature worse signal-to-noise ratio.
+At present much development effort is focused on the problem of radiation damage in vertex detectors~\cite{Hall}, since silicon detectors commonly become unusable after a few megarad of irradiation.
+Due to their larger band gaps, materials such as GaAs~\cite {GaAs} or diamond~\cite{diamond} are substantially more radiation-hard than silicon, however they feature worse signal-to-noise ratio.

 Reverse-biased silicon (and germanium) detectors and CCDs are also in widespread use for x-ray and synchrotron-radiation detection~\cite{Westbrook}, nuclear physics, etc.

 Amplifiers and signal-processing circuitry for silicon-strip and pixel detectors present challenges to the designer since the small feature size of the detector implies very large channel counts (of order 10$^5$ strips or 10$^8$ pixels) in an experiment.
 The cost per channel is thus a key design criterion, and, since the circuits often need to be packed into a small volume, so also are circuit size, interconnections, and power dissipation.
 Various implementations have lately been developed as semi-custom~\cite{ASIC} and full-custom integrated circuits~\cite{SVX-II}.
 Pixel detectors necessarily require custom VLSI readout electronics, either integrated onto the detector chip itself~\cite{Kenney} or as a separate chip bump-bonded to the detector chip~\cite{Campbell}.